Please enable JavaScript to view this site.

 Interpreting the results

-If the P value is small, you must decide whether you will conclude that the standard deviations of the populations are different.
+If the P value from the test for equal variances is small, you must decide whether you will conclude that the standard deviations of the populations are different.
 Obviously the tests of equal variances are based only on the values in this one experiment.
 Think about data from other similar experiments before making a conclusion.

 If you conclude that the populations have different variances, you have four choices: